SolidOS/solidos/README.md

 [Solid](https://solidproject.org) is developing into a booming ecosystem which involves: specifications 📃, tech stack 🛠, servers 💻 and apps 🕹.
 We, the SolidOS team, believe that this ecosystem needs also an Operating System.

 When you get a new phone, PC, or tablet, they usually come with an operating system that provides some basic functionality to just get started and be productive.
-And, more importantly, you can personalize your OS to your needs by installing apps and, tools and much more.
+And, more importantly, you can personalize your OS to your needs by installing apps and, manage content, and much more.

+SolidOS should allow people to create, bit by bit, a web of social-linked data of their work and their play, and their lives.
 This is what we envision for SolidOS too!

 Solid is not shiped with a piece of hardware (who knows, maybe in the future it will...).
 For now, you get into the ecosystem once you create a and provision your own personal data store (Pod) ([see getting started with Solid](https://solidproject.org/developers/tutorials/getting-started)).
 Immediately after getting your new Solid WebID and Pod space, SolidOS is helping you to navigate the Solid ecosytem.

-But SolidOS is much more, it is showcasing the possibility of Solid for the future, and we mean: data discoverability and access, authorization control, organization of personal data, data interoperability.
+So, SolidOS is much more, it is showcasing the possibility of Solid for the future, and we mean: data discoverability and access, authorization control, organization of personal data, data interoperability.

 What you can do today with SolidOS: